 On March 17, 2015, the school board approved the school calendars for the school division and Williams Marvin Bass Elementary School for 2015-16 and 2016-17.
 After implementing the 2015-2016 school division calendar, surveys were administered to staff and parents.
 Based on that feedback, three updates to the 2016-17 calendar are recommended.
-Those updates will be shared during this presentation.
+Those updates are as follows: